manikumar999/samplejavaapp/README.md

 this is for testing poll scm

-2nd time testing for jenkins
+2nd time testing for jenkins and for poll scm